josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 ### SAFE Accounts

 An account on the SAFE Network is needed for uploading data.
 The current Test Network has restrictions on how much data you can 'PUT' on the Network.
-It measures your use in 'PUTS', each write action preformed on the Network will cost a PUT or maybe more if you are uploading files.
+It measures your use in 'PUTS', each action preformed on the Network costs PUTS.
 Each account is limited to 1000 PUTS.
 This will change when SAFE Coin is implemented.

-Please note reading data from the SAFE Network such as accessing a website do not cost any PUTS and don't even require you to be signed in to your SAFE Account.
+Reading data from the SAFE Network such as accessing a website do not cost any PUTS and don't even require you to be signed in to your SAFE Account.

 ### SAFE API Basic functions